sumanbdev/ExpressedRealms/Readme.md

 At this point, it will start doing a lot of things all together.
 If this is the first time running this, it will take time to download all the images, then get things started.

-Once everything has been downloaded, it should start db followed by the vue app.
-Once the DB is up and running, it will start the web api, then the pgAdmin.

-Once the messages cool down, you can visit links below.
+Once the deluge messages cool down, you can visit links below.

 ## Local Links
 Links to various places locally can be found here: